 Changing blog category visibility isn't possible using the core WordPress software, so you'll need the plugin Password Protected Categories.

 Password Protected Categories adds a visibility option to blog categories.
-This makes it easy to change the visibility of categories between Public, Password protected, and Private, just as you can with individual posts.
-It's better than protecting individual posts because it actually hides them from your main blog page, and users can enter a single password to unlock the whole private WordPress blog instead of having to enter a password for each post.
+This makes it easy to change the visibility of categories between Public, User role protected, and restricted to individual user accounts , just as you can with individual posts.
+It's better than protecting individual posts because it actually hides them from your main blog page.
+Users can enter a single password to unlock the whole private WordPress blog instead of having to enter a password for each post.

 Using this plugin you can: